telerik/ajax-docs/controls/chart/styling-radcharts/chart-skin.md

 The skins in RadChart are a set of predefined appearance properties.
 You can use the embedded skins by setting the RadChart.
 Skin property to a name of a skin.
 You can also set the property to **Custom** and use your own appearance settings.![RadChart's Skins](images/radchart-chart_skin.png)

->note Since Q1 2013 three new skins have been added for RadChart(BlackMetroTouch, Glow and Silk).
+>tip Since Q1 2013 three new skins have been added for RadChart(BlackMetroTouch, Glow and Silk).

 ## Saving own skins